youngcet/custom_error/README.md

   }

   // Check if an error exists
-  // you can also use error.isAnError(), instead of error.hasAnError()
+  // You can also use error.isAnError(), instead of error.hasAnError()
-  if (error.hasAnError()) {
+  // To display a dialog / snackbar when an error has occured use CustomErrorManager, see examples below if (error.hasAnError()) {
     // handle error
     print('Error: ${error.getError()}, Code: ${error.getErrorCode()}');